YashishDua/Posist/README.md

 # Posist

-## CRUD Operations followed using Java
+## CRUD Approach followed using Java

-* Currently, inserting records, childs and attaching them are working *
+* Currently, inserting records, childs and attaching them are working

+## Steps to build and run

+* Will work on console and IDE supporting Java